As the U.S. pulls out of Afghanistan over the next year, it’s not just troops that will be coming home.

 From its forward base at Camp Arifjan in Kuwait, the 1st TSC and the units under its command handled the return of Army equipment from Iraq as troops withdrew in 2011.
 The operation, called retrograding, was the U.S. military’s largest logistical operation since World War II, involving 2.2 million pieces of equipment and 344 convoys of trucks.
 Parked end-to-end, they’d have reached 1,200 miles, from Fort Bragg to Fort Riley, Kan.

-Retrograding all the pieces and parts sent to Afghanistan is expected to be an even greater challenge because:• The war in Afghanistan has lasted longer than any other for the U.S., and forces had to take with them nearly everything they needed.
+Retrograding all the pieces and parts sent to Afghanistan is expected to be an even greater challenge because:

 “We don’t want to leave a vehicle behind that, six months later, is going to be an abandoned piece of junk on the side of the road,” Stein said.